 What If You Need Extra Coverage?

-If you don’t have enough money socked away for a rainy day (many of us don’t; the average American their 30s has saved only about $8,500),5 one accident could wipe out your savings and leave you in serious debt.
+If you don’t have enough money socked away for a rainy day (many of us don’t; the average American their 30s has saved about $20,540),5 one accident could wipe out your savings and leave you in serious debt.

 That’s when you might opt to buy supplemental insurance for accidents and illnesses to ease your mind.
 For less than $30 a month, you can supplement your short-term health insurance policy with a plan that pays a flat cash rate if you suffer an unexpected accident or are diagnosed with a critical illness.6 Some plans also include hospitalization coverage.
 The money received from a qualified claim can be used for medical bills or other needs like paying the mortgage or child care.
 The check is yours to use as you see fit.